 Described as a boutique hotel experience near Los Angeles Airport, this hotel is a Marriott Bonvoy rewards category 5 hotel and has a shuttle to the airport every 10 minutes or so.
 They say: vinyl records grace the walls, and an urban style permeates the air.
 And it sounds like the newly-renovated Renaissance Los Angeles Airport Hotel is a good base at a good price.
-Inside, you get access to their fitness centre and an outdoor pool and even a club lounge, however recent reviews (April 2019) say the pool is closed, so the amenities are not always as they seem.
-Check with the hotel that it is open before you book, if you intend to use the pool.
+Inside, you get access to their fitness center, an outdoor pool, and even a club lounge.
+However, recent reviews (April 2019) say the pool is closed, so the amenities are not always as they seem.
+Check with the hotel that it is open before you book if you intend to use the pool.

-If you get access to the club lounge expect breakfast and evening canapes but the canapes are a little on the cheap side with store-bought tortilla chips and canned salsa.
+If you get access to the club lounge, expect breakfast and evening canapes, but the canapes are a little on the cheap side with store-bought tortilla chips and canned salsa.
 The facilities and lounge are of a much lower standard than the Marriott or Sheraton.
-If you are a Gold or Platinum Bonvoy member, you can take free breakfast in the Executive Lounge, Monday through Friday from 6 am to 9 am.
-On the weekends the lounge is closed, but you can grab a breakfast voucher at the front desk to be redeemed in the restaurant.
+If you are a Gold or Platinum Bonvoy member, you can take free breakfast in the Executive Lounge, Monday through Friday, from 6:00 – 9:00 am.
+On the weekends, the lounge is closed, but you can grab a breakfast voucher at the front desk to be redeemed in the restaurant.

 5. Four Points at LAX

-This hotel has a free LAX shuttle which comes every 10 minutes or so (note the better the hotel, the more regular the shuttle, with the exception of the Crowne Plaza below which has been reported to have very sporadic shuttles).
+This hotel has a free LAX shuttle that comes every 10 minutes or so (note the better the hotel, the more regular the shuttle, except the Crowne Plaza below, which has been reported to have very sporadic shuttles).
 The hotel itself is not noteworthy and can be best described as pleasant, as having reasonably priced rooms and no club lounge.
 The rooms are fine in size and slightly dated.
 There is a pool you can access and a gym.
 You get what you pay for at this Bonvoy hotel.

 6. Ritz-Carlton, Marina del Rey

-Beyond the confines of the LAX grounds and perimiter, you will find Ritz-Carlton, Marina del Rey is hands down the best LAX Bonvoy airport hotel.
+Beyond the confines of the LAX grounds and perimeter, you will find Ritz-Carlton, Marina del Rey is hands down the best LAX Bonvoy airport hotel.
 It is actually around 5 minutes drive away.
 The Ritz-Carlton, Marina del Rey is a dreamy, sparkling oasis of waterfront boats and tropical foliage, and yet it is superbly convenient for the airport.
-Currently, there isn’t a shuttle that runs between the LAX and the hotel, however, Uber will cost approximately $20 and a Taxi will cost approximately $25.
+Currently, there isn’t a shuttle that runs between the LAX and the hotel.
+However, Uber will cost approximately $20 USD, and a Taxi will cost approximately $25 USD.
 In fact, this hotel is not only the best LAX airport hotel but is also probably the best luxury hotel with the best club lounge in Los Angeles.

-Whether you book a club room or not, book via our luxury travel concierge to get the following FREE benefits at the The Ritz-Carlton, Marina del Rey:
+Whether you book a club room or not, book via our luxury travel concierge to get the following free benefits at The Ritz-Carlton, Marina del Rey:

-Choice of a full-day bicycle rental for two people or a 1 hour on-site Tennis lesson ($120 value, once per stay
+- Choice of a full-day bicycle rental for two people or a 1 hour on-site Tennis lesson ($120 USD value, once per stay